JohnAlbin/support-for/README.md

 @import "normalize";
 ```

-### Update your Sass partials to use `support-for`
+### Update your Sass partials to use `support-for()`

-If a Sass module tells you that it uses `support-for`, you just need to override
-the default value of the $support-for variable before you import that module.
+If a Sass module tells you that it uses `support-for`, you just need to override the default value of the `$support-for` variable before you import that module.
 See the examples above about some of your options.

-If you want to conditionally include Sass in your CSS output, you can update
-your Sass partials to wrap those lines of CSS with an `@if` block that uses the
+If, however, you want to conditionally include Sass in your CSS output, you can update your Sass code to wrap those lines of CSS with an `@if` block that uses the `support-for()` function.
-`support-for()` function.

 ```
 @mixin my-sweet-sweet-mixin($cocoa: lots) {
   border-radius: 100%;

+  // Only include this property if we support IE 10.
   @if support-for(ie, 10) {
     // Remove border when applied to an `img` inside an `a` element in IE 8/9/10.
     border: 0;